awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-pinpoint-segment-segmentdimensions-demographic.md

 # AWS::Pinpoint::Segment Demographic<a name="aws-properties-pinpoint-segment-segmentdimensions-demographic"></a>

-The demographic\-based criteria, such as device platform, for the segment\.
+Specifies demographic\-based criteria, such as device platform, for the segment\.

 ## Syntax<a name="aws-properties-pinpoint-segment-segmentdimensions-demographic-syntax"></a>